SeLite/SeLite.github.io/InstallFramework.md

   1. Visit [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_
   2. create a new set
   3. if you're using just one test configuration, make it default (click at 'Default' next to its name)
-  4. select 'Add a new value' next to _bootstrapCoreExtensions_.
+  4. select 'Add a new value' next to `bootstrapCoreExtensions`.
 Point it to where you downloaded the framework JS file.

 If you're going to use several test configurations, then create one set for each configuration, but don't make any of them default.
 Then connect the sets with folders of your test suite(s) through 'associations' manifest as per [SettingsManifests](SettingsManifests) > ['Associations' manifests](SettingsManifests#associations-manifests).

 ## Edit or review configuration of the framework ##

 ### Edit through 'values' manifests ###
-Add values for applicable following fields and for any custom fields/keys to _SeLiteSettingsValues.txt_ from above
+Add values for applicable following fields and for any custom fields/keys to `SeLiteSettingsValues.txt` from the above

 ```
 extensions.selite-settings.common.testDB